 pos = np.sort(rng.normal(1.25, 1.0, 250))

-M = (pos[:, None] > neg[None, :]).astype(float)
+M = (pos_q[:, None] > neg_q[None, :]).astype(float) + 0.5*(pos_q[:, None] == neg_q[None, :])

 plt.figure(figsize=(6, 6))